Employment Lawyers Seattle

 At Rekhi & Wolk, we tenaciously and compassionately handle our clients’ cases as though they were our own.
 Contact us today to speak with a Seattle employment lawyer about your case.

-If you are looking for an employment lawyer in Seattle, you are probably dealing with more than a legal question.
-You may be trying to protect your income, your career, your reputation, or your ability to keep working in a difficult environment.
+If you are looking for an employment lawyer in Seattle, you may be trying to protect your income, your career, or your ability to keep working in a difficult environment.

-Our firm represents employees against employers of all sizes in matters involving unpaid wages, discrimination, retaliation, and other unlawful workplace conduct.
-With more than 50 years of combined experience, our attorneys help workers understand their rights, evaluate their options, and take action when an employer crosses the line.
+Our attorneys represent employees in matters involving unpaid wages, discrimination, retaliation, wrongful termination, harassment, and other unlawful workplace conduct.
+With more than 50 years of combined experience, we help workers understand their rights under Washington and federal employment law and decide what to do next.

 Rekhi & Wolk